 - Lack of interest in previously enjoyable activities

-Odegai explains symptoms that may go unnoticed as, “people with bipolar disorder, more often than not, present in their depressive phase with sadness, loss of motivation, overwhelmed feeling, inability to feel pleasure, sleep issues and attentional/focus issues.
-If a thorough assessment is not conducted, treatment could be initiated that could trigger mania in these individuals.”
+People with bipolar disorder, more often than not, present in their depressive phase with sadness, loss of motivation, overwhelmed feeling, inability to feel pleasure, sleep issues and attentional/focus issues.
+If a thorough assessment is not conducted, treatment could be initiated that could trigger mania in these individuals.

 As previously mentioned, three different types of bipolar disorder exist.
 While they have some commonalities, there are distinct differences among the three.
 For individuals who don’t meet specific criteria for bipolar I, bipolar II, and cyclothymic disorder, the diagnosis may be “other specific and unspecific bipolar related disorder”.